 The study methodologies and savings assumptions from evaluation studies are documented in the Rhode Island Technical Reference Manual (TRM).
 The TRM is reviewed and updated annually to reflect changes in technology, baselines, and evaluation results.

-The entire evaluation process is managed by the Company in consultation with the Rhode Island Energy Efficiency & Resource Management Council (EERMC) and the Office of Energy Resources (OER).
+The entire evaluation process is managed by the Company in consultation with the Rhode Island Energy Efficiency Council (EEC) and the Office of Energy Resources (OER).
 The EERMC and OER follow each study closely and are involved in planning, work plan development, and review of interim work products and study results.

 The Company’s EM&V framework provides confidence among ratepayers and stakeholders that programs are effective and EM&V activities are independent and objective.